suhasHere/SimpleTodo/README.md

 with 3 days experience.

 This project was developed for purely learning purposes and has no commercial value whatosever.
-The implementati

 If you decide to install and use it for real, please do play with the TodoItem expiry alarm settings for more